 $99,500 in FY2012 (divided between projects in Malawi, Madagascar, and Mauritania)

 Who is our partner?

-We provide grant support to the Fistula Care Centre at Bwaila Hospital through Freedom From Fistula Foundation.
+We provide grant support to the Fistula Care Center at Bwaila Hospital in Lilongwe through Freedom From Fistula Foundation.

 How will this help women in Malawi?

 Freedom From Fistula Foundation established the Fistula Care Center at Blaiwa Hospital in 2010, a facility which has since garnered a reputation for being the gold standard of fistula care in Malawi.
 This new partnership will increase the capacity of the hospital to treat even more women.
 Funding from Fistula Foundation will help increase the number of patients treated from 250 to 300+, train two new full-time surgeons as well as an additional anesthesiologist and other support staff, expand outreach and patient recruitment efforts, and support continued reintegration programming for recovering patients.

 For the past 20 years, Child Legacy International (CLI) has been working in Africa to transform lives by providing opportunities that break the generational cycle of poverty and despair.
 In Malawi, CLI built a rural hospital that is solely powered by renewable energy (solar and wind) that they hope to replicate throughout sub-Saharan Africa where no connections exist to the national power grid or to piped water.
 In Malawi, CLI is working with the government of Malawi through the Ministry of Health to provide health services in rural Lilongwe district.
 Funding from Fistula Foundation will support community outreach and patient recruitment in 68 villages, fistula repair surgery and care for 104 women, and fistula training and mentorship to seven clinical officers and 10 nurses, in addition to developing a lasting and comprehensive training curriculum that can be utilized in the future.